 Ownership Information: Please enter the legal names of the owner or owners of the Facility.
 Include the percentage ownership (if any) by any electric service company or public utility holding company, or by any entity owned by either.
 “Electric service company” is intended to mean and include any entity that is not eligible for net metering services under the net metering statutes, regulations, Department orders, and distribution company tariffs.

-Generating Facility Information: Please consult an actual electric bill from the Company and enter the correct Account Number and Meter Number on this application.
+Facility Information: Please consult an actual electric bill from the Company and enter the correct Account Number and Meter Number on this application.
 If the facility is to be installed in a new location, a temporary number may be assigned by the Electric Company.

 Confidentiality Statement: In an ongoing effort to improve the interconnection process for Interconnecting Customers, the information you provide and the results of the application process will be aggregated with the information of other applicants, i.e. Interconnecting Customers, and periodically reviewed by a DG working group of industry participants that has been organized by the Massachusetts Department of Public Utilities (DPU).
 The aggregation process mixes the data together so that specific details for one Interconnecting Customer are not revealed.
 In addition to this process, you may choose to allow the non-identifying information specific to your application to be shared with the Working Group by answering “Yes” to the Confidentiality Statement question on the first page.
 Please note that even in this case your identification information (contact data) and specific Facility location will not be shared.

-UL1741 Listed?
-The standard UL 1741, “Inverters, Converters, and Controllers for Use in Independent Power Systems,” addresses the electrical interconnection design of various forms of generating equipment.
-Many manufacturers choose to submit their equipment to a Nationally Recognized Testing Laboratory (NRTL) that verifies compliance with UL 1741.
-This term “Listed” is then marked on the equipment and supporting documentation.

-AC Rating: The AC power output rating of the individual inverter.

-System Design Capacity: The system total of the inverter AC Ratings.
-If there are multiple inverters installed in the system, this is the sum of the AC Ratings of all inverters

-DC-STC rating (kW): The DC STC of all of the inverters of the Facility, regardless of the number of DC PV panels that are installed.

 Simplified Process Interconnection Application and Service Agreement

 ATTACHMENT 1